niltonPegass/niltonPegass/README.md

   ],
   currentCity: "Volta Redonda - RJ",
   ambitions: [
+    "Move to Europe"
-    "Getting my first job as a data analyst", "Achieving the long-awaited financial independence",
+    "Get my first job as a data analyst",
+    "Achieve the long-awaited financial independence",
     "Be happy"
   ]
 }